 Relevant Words of God:

-… The things recorded in the Old Testament are Jehovah’s work in Israel, and that which is recorded in the New Testament is the work of Jesus during the Age of Grace; they document the work done by God in two different ages.
+The work of creation happened before there was mankind, but the Book of Genesis only came after there was mankind; it was a book written by Moses during the Age of Law.
+It is like the things that happen among you today: After they happen, you write them down to show to people in the future, and for the people of the future, what you have recorded are things that happened in times past—they are nothing more than history.
+The things recorded in the Old Testament are Jehovah’s work in Israel, and that which is recorded in the New Testament is the work of Jesus during the Age of Grace; they document the work done by God in two different ages.
 The Old Testament documents the work of God during the Age of Law, and thus the Old Testament is a historical book, while the New Testament is the product of the work of the Age of Grace.
-When the new work began, these books became out of date—and thus, the New Testament is also a historical book.
+When the new work began, the New Testament also became out of date—and thus, the New Testament is also a historical book.
 Of course, the New Testament is not as systematic as the Old Testament, nor does it record as many things.
-All of the many words spoken by Jehovah of the Old Testament are recorded in the Bible, whereas only some of the words of Jesus are recorded in the Four Gospels.
-Of course, Jesus also did a lot of work, but it wasn’t recorded in detail.
-That less is recorded in the New Testament is because of how much work Jesus did; the amount of His work during three-and-a-half years on earth and that of the apostles was far less than the work of Jehovah.
-And thus, there are less books in the New Testament than the Old Testament.
+All of the many words spoken by Jehovah are recorded in the Old Testament of the Bible, whereas only some of the words of Jesus are recorded in the Four Gospels.
+Of course, Jesus also did a lot of work, but it was not recorded in detail.
+There is less recorded in the New Testament because of how much work Jesus did; the amount of work He did during three-and-a-half years on earth and the work of the apostles was far less than the work of Jehovah.
+And thus, there are fewer books in the New Testament than the Old Testament.

 The New Testament is named after the blood shed by Jesus on the cross and His covenant with all those who believed in Him.
-Jesus’ covenant was this: People had but to believe in Him for their sins to be forgiven by His bloodshed, and thus they would be saved, and reborn through Him, and would no longer be sinners; people had but to believe in Him to receive His grace, and would not suffer in hell after they died.
+Jesus’ covenant was this: People had but to believe in Him for their sins to be forgiven because of the blood He shed, and thus they would be saved, and reborn through Him, and would no longer be sinners; people had but to believe in Him to receive His grace, and would not suffer in hell after they died.
 All of the books written during the Age of Grace came after this covenant, and they all document the work and utterances contained in it.
 They go no further than the salvation of the Lord Jesus’ crucifixion or the covenant; they are all books written by the brothers in the Lord who had experiences.
 Thus, these books are also named after a covenant: They are called the New Testament.
-These two testaments include only the Age of Grace and the Age of Law, and have no connection with the final age.
+These two testaments include only the Age of Law and the Age of Grace, and have no connection with the final age.